 How To Use

-Hold the baseplate at your chest with the "direction-of-travel" arrow pointing away from you.
+Hold the baseplate at your chest with the "direction-of-travel" arrow pointing away from you (pictured above).
 Turn the dial to the direction you want to go, and then turn your body (leaving the compass against your chest) until the needle is in the orienting arrow.
 Add the declination angle to account for true north.
 You will be pointed in the direction you want to travel.

 You need some practice and a map or computer program of your area to find the magnetic declination.
 Some more expensive compasses have a declination adjustment.
-Carry a map with you when hiking.
+It is always a wise idea to carry a GPS device as well as a map with you when hiking.